Close

 III.
 DIRECTORS

-The Board is of the opinion that Mr. Ness Wadia and Mr. Keki Elavia possess the requisite knowledge, skills, expertise and experience to contribute to the growth of the Company.
+The Board is of the opinion that Mr. Varun Berry, Mr. Nusli N. Wadia and Ms. Tanya Dubash possess the requisite knowledge, skills, expertise and experience to contribute to the growth of the Company.

-(i) In the preparation of the annual accounts, the applicable accounting standards have been followed;
+(i) In the preparation of the annual accounts, the applicable accounting standards have been followed and there are no material departures from the same;

-(ii) They have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on 31 March 2022 and of the profit of the Company for the year;
+(ii) They have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as on 31 March 2023 and of the profit of the Company for that period;

 (iii) They have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;